 - Assessment of client disaster-related unmet needs

-- Development of a personal disaster recovery plan with referrals to resources, appointments, and steps needed to obtain benefits such as:
+- Development of a personal disaster recovery plan with referrals to resources, appointments, and steps needed to obtain resources such as:

 - Behavior Health Services